Own-Data-Privateer/hoardy-mail/README.md

 - uses server-side message flags to track state instead of keeping a local database of fetched UIDs;
 - fetches messages out-of-order to try and maximize `messages/second` metric;
-- does not do any filtering, offloads delivery to MDA/LDA;
+- does not do any filtering, offloads that to MDA/LDA;
 - is written in Python instead of C;
 - has other subcommands, not just `imaparms fetch`.